Initials CX

 The driving force behind creative agencies

-Aside from Richard Branson, other famous dyslexics have enjoyed huge success in a range of industries: Jamie Oliver and Keira Knightly, for example; and The Dots founder Pip Jamieson and Hugh Robertson of RPM from our sector.
+Aside from Richard Branson, other famous dyslexics have enjoyed huge success in a range of industries: Jamie Oliver, Keira Knightly, and from our sector, The Dots founder Pip Jamieson and Hugh Robertson of RPM.

 In its useful Dyslexia Employer Guide, the DMA says: “Dyslexic people have an uneven cognitive profile with contrasting abilities.
 Often, they have strengths in creative, problem solving and communication skills, but challenges with spelling, reading, and with holding onto or retrieving information quickly and accurately.”